divamuyassiroh/ML-guided-RTP-CDs/README.md

 ### Introduction

-This repository contains models described in the paper "Machine Learning-guided Synthesis of Room-Temperature Phosphorescence Carbon Dots toward Enhanced Ultralong Phosphorescence Lifetime and Information Encryption"
+This repository contains the models described in the paper "Machine Learning-guided Synthesis of Room-Temperature Phosphorescence Carbon Dots toward Enhanced Ultralong Phosphorescence Lifetime and Information Encryption"

 ### Data